メインコンテンツにスキップ

 Rediscovering

-The Ichigaya district of Tokyo, where Shueisha, Dai Nippon Printing’s (DNP) predecessor, opened a factory in 1886, has developed alongside the local community for nearly 140 years.
-In this subcenter of Tokyo, DNP is committed to realizing “sustainable and enriched lives” by combining its unique strengths in P&I (Printing & Information) and deepening collaboration with partners to drive value creation.
+The Ichigaya district of Tokyo—where Shueisha, the predecessor of Dai Nippon Printing (DNP), opened a factory in 1886—has grown together with the local community for nearly 140 years.
+In this vibrant subcenter of Tokyo, DNP is working to realize ”sustainable and enriching well‑being", by combining its unique strengths in P&I (Printing & Information) and deepening collaboration with partners to create new value.

-We also strive for harmony between people and nature and actively promote the development of the local environment.
-Ichigaya no mori (Ichigaya Forest), a green space surrounding our company building, is a green space created as part of the Ichigaya district redevelopment.
-Professionals in urban development, architecture, and greening carefully considered what defines the character of DNP and the distinctive qualities of Ichigaya in planning this new kind of urban forest.
+We also remain committed to fostering harmony between people and nature and proactively contributing to local environmental development.
+Ichigaya no Mori (Ichigaya Forest), a green space that gently surrounds our head office, was created as part of the redevelopment of the Ichigaya district, a core hub for value creation.
+Professionals in urban development, architecture, and landscape design carefully considered what embodies the character of DNP and the essence of Ichigaya in planning this new type of urban forest.

-Situated on the eastern edge of the Musashino Plateau, the site draws inspiration from the Musashino forest.
-By planting only indigenous species that once grew naturally in this area, we aim to create a forest that is as close as possible to Ichigaya’s original natural environment.
+Located on the eastern edge of the Musashino Plateau, the site draws inspiration from the Musashino woodlands.
+By planting only native species that originally grew in this area, we aim to recreate a forest that is as close as possible to Ichigaya’s natural environment.

-Because it is a green space of rare scale in central Tokyo, we carefully considered its impact on the surrounding environment.
-To protect the safety and peace of mind of those who live and work in the Ichigaya district and to foster habitats that support biodiversity, we appropriately manage trees and undergrowth.
-As excessive intervention can diminish the natural state, we place great importance on maintaining a balance between safety, hygiene, disaster prevention, and ecological preservation.
+Because the forest is a rare large-scale green space in central Tokyo, we have also been mindful of its impact on the surrounding environment.
+To ensure the safety and peace of mind of those who live and work here—and to support biodiversity—we manage trees and undergrowth with care.
+Excessive intervention could undermine the forest’s natural state, so we maintain a thoughtful balance between safety, hygiene, disaster prevention, and ecological preservation.

-Through redevelopment, we have brought together diverse business functions—including sales, planning, technology, and development—to promote Taiwa (dialogue) and cooperation and deepen collaboration with partners, further advancing value creation.
-The Ichigaya district is a place where our business grows and where people and nature co-create together.
+Through redevelopment, we have brought together diverse business functions—including sales, planning, technology, and development—to foster “TAIWA (dialogue) and cooperation”, deepening collaboration with partners and driving further creation of new value.
+The Ichigaya district is not only a place where our business grows—it is also a place where people and nature co-create.

-From the master plan stage of the Ichigaya District Redevelopment Project, it is evident that the majority of the site is surrounded by lush greenery.
+From the master planning stage of the Ichigaya District Redevelopment Project, it was already clear that much of the site would be embraced by lush greenery.

-Tokyo’s environment has changed significantly over the past century.
-The population grew from about 3.7 million in 1920 to 14 million in 2020, while the city’s green coverage rate is estimated to have declined by more than 50% over the past century.
+Tokyo’s environment has changed dramatically over the past century.
+Its population grew from about 3.7 million in 1920 to around 14 million in the 2020 census, while the city’s green coverage rate—defined as the proportion of land covered by forests, farmland, parks, and other greenery—is estimated to have declined by more than 50% over the same period.

-In response, we studied the area’s topography, natural vegetation, and history to design a green space suited to the Ichigaya district.
-We referenced nearby green spaces, including the Ninomaru Garden of the Imperial Palace, and carefully considered which plant species to select and how to arrange them.
-We also conducted repeated simulations using scale models and mock-ups, including trial plantings with actual trees.
+Against this backdrop, we conducted extensive research into the area’s topography, natural vegetation, and local history to create a green space truly suited to the Ichigaya district.
+Drawing inspiration from nearby landscapes such as the Ninomaru Garden of the Imperial Palace, we carefully examined which plants to use and how to arrange them.
+Our study process included creating scale models and testing mock-ups that featured actual tree plantings to simulate and verify the design.

-This process led to the concept of Ichigaya no mori (Ichigaya Forest): "A diverse natural forest centered on bright and welcoming deciduous broad-leaved trees, interwoven with evergreen trees that convey majesty and tranquility."
+Through this work, we arrived at the core concept for Ichigaya no Mori (Ichigaya Forest): “A diverse natural forest centered on bright, welcoming deciduous broad-leaved trees, interwoven with evergreens that evoke a sense of majesty and tranquility.”

-The site, formerly Choenji Valley, features varied terrain.
-We recreated a diverse forest by arranging plants according to the landforms, such as ridges, valleys, and slopes.
-The design incorporates a layered structure of tall trees, shrubs, and herbaceous plants, with a mix of taller and lower herbaceous species to create a rich, three-dimensional landscape.
-Our goal is not only to green the company grounds, but also to establish a sustainable environment that will endure for the next century, in harmony with surrounding green spaces like Shinjuku Gyoen National Garden and the Imperial Palace.
+The site—once known as Choenji Valley—is characterized by varied terrain.
+In Ichigaya no Mori, we recreated a natural forest rich in diversity by arranging vegetation according to landforms such as ridges, valleys, and slopes.
+The forest incorporates a layered structure of tall trees, shrubs, and herbaceous plants, and combines taller and lower herbaceous species to form a dynamic, three-dimensional landscape.
+We aim to create an environment that looks a hundred years ahead—one that harmonizes with surrounding green spaces such as Shinjuku Gyoen National Garden and the Imperial Palace—going beyond simple corporate greening to contribute to the wider landscape.

 Population (1920 → 2020)